ahmedesam2333/Social-Media-REST-API-/README.md

 ## Overview

-A feature-rich social media REST API built from the ground up with **TypeScript**, **Node.js**, **Express.js**, and **MongoDB**.
-The project is architected for scalability — every module is self-contained, every input is validated, and every response is typed.
+A social media REST API built from the ground up with **TypeScript**, **Node.js**, **Express.js**, and **MongoDB**.
+Every module is self-contained, every input is validated at runtime with **Zod**, and the codebase is fully typed for reliability and developer confidence.

-**Core flow:**
+**Core flow so far:**

-1. A user registers and verifies their email via OTP
+1. Server bootstraps with CORS, Helmet, rate limiting, and JSON parsing applied globally
-2. They can create a profile, publish posts, and interact with others
+2. Requests are routed into self-contained modules (`auth`, with more to follow)
-3. Authentication is handled via JWT access and refresh tokens
+3. All inputs are validated via Zod schemas before reaching the service layer
-4. Admins have elevated controls for moderation and account management
+4. A typed exception hierarchy handles errors uniformly across the entire application
-5. The codebase is fully typed with TypeScript for reliability and developer confidence
+5. Invalid routes return a structured `404` — no silent failures

 ---